technomancy/leiningen/README.md

 If you have [Cygwin](http://www.cygwin.com/) you should be able to use the shell script above rather than the batch file.

+The master branch is currently undergoing massive changes for Leiningen 2.0; you should not expect it to work.
+If you want to build from source for everyday use, use the 1.x branch.

 ## Usage

 The